 The Pawtucket Water Supply Board (PWSB) is pleased to present this annual Consumer Confidence Report.
 The PWSB continues to produce and deliver high quality drinking water which meets or exceeds regulations set forth by the Federal Safe Drinking Water Act (SWDA).
-In addition to the recent construction of a new state of the art water treatment plant, the PWSB will continue an aggressive capital improvement program which consists of the replacement or cleaning and lining of the distribution system piping network.
-In 2015, the PWSB replaced or cleaned and lined 4.5 miles of water main.
+The PWSB will continue an aggressive capital improvement program which consists of the replacement or cleaning and lining of the distribution system piping network.
+In 2016, the PWSB replaced or cleaned and lined 4.0 miles of water main.
 The entire system is expected to be completed by 2018.

 This report contains information and data regarding water quality, health information and financing.
 PWSB customers can look forward to the continued delivery of high quality drinking water well into the future.
-I trust that you will find the 2015 Consumer Confidence Report to be useful and informative.
+I trust that you will find the 2016 Consumer Confidence Report to be useful and informative.